rowyio/rowy/README.md

 - Multiple views for the same collection
 - Bulk import or export data - csv, json

-### Supercharge your database with cloud functions and ready made extension
+### Automate with cloud functions and ready made extensions

 - Effortlessly build cloud functions on field level triggers right in the browser
     -  Use any NPM modules or APIs